earthcubeprojects-chords/chords/bin/ssl/ssl.md

 ## Configuration values

 Related docker-compose environment (.env) variables:
+  - DOCKER_TAG: set to the desired tag for Docker images. _ssl-cc_ was used during development; but this will progress through _development_ to a release number such as _1.1.0_.
   - SSL_ENABLED: "true" / "false".
   - SSL_HOST: The FQDN that accesses this portal.
 It must be operational prior to certificate generation.
 Can be blank if